Best light meter for photography in 2025

 Non-US readers should be aware that the Gossen Digisix 2 is getting a little hard to find in other territories, so you may want to consider an alternative option.

-✅ Retro design: Features a classic, vintage look that appeals to those who appreciate analog devices.
+✅ Retro design: Features a classic, vintage look that will appeal to those who appreciate analog devices.

 ❌ Manual transfer of settings: Requires manually aligning the needle and transferring the reading to determine exposure settings.

-❌ Less precise appearance: The needle can less exact compared to a digital display.
+❌ Less precise appearance: The analog needle can be less exact in comparison to a digital display.

 Where the Digisix 2 uses a multi-mode digital readout, the Sekonic L-208 Twin Mate is an analog device that indicates the light level with a swinging needle.
 You turn a dial to line up an index marker with the needle position, then read off shutter speed and aperture combinations off the same dial.